 7.5.1.
-Having regard to the nature and scale of the proposed development, a dwelling on a serviced site, and to the nature of the receiving environment, with no direct hydrological or ecological pathway to any European site, no appropriate assessment issues arise and it is not considered that the proposed development would be likely to have a significant effect individually or in combination with other plans or projects on a European site
+Having regard to the nature and scale of the proposed development, the construction of 2 no. dwellings on a serviced site, and to the nature of the receiving environment, with no direct hydrological or ecological pathway to any European site, no appropriate assessment issues arise and it is not considered that the proposed development would be likely to have a significant effect individually or in combination with other plans or projects on a European site